Neural-Systems-at-UIO/nutil/docs/testing.rst

 Two validation systems have been implemented that utilise the Validator:

-**1. Automated validation on Github that initiates with each git push**
+**1. Automated validation on Github that initiates with each pre-release**

 Nutil is open-source and shared with continuous integration (CI) and automatic validation on Github.
-This means that for each push a new pre-release is compiled, and used to process three small test datasets on a virtual machine in an automatic procedure.
-The output of these procedures are compared to corresponding ground truth data with the Validator, with a pre-release on Github if the output matches the ground truth exactly.
-If the Validator detects differences, the pre-release is blocked and the differences are flagged.
-We then investigate and fix any code errors before pushing again to initiate a repeat of the validation.
+For the automatic validation Nutil is compiled and used to process four small test datasets on a virtual machine in an automatic procedure.
+The output of these procedures are compared to corresponding ground truth data with the Validator, with a release on Github if the output matches the ground truth exactly.
+If the Validator detects differences, the release is blocked and the differences are flagged.
+We then investigate and fix any code errors before releasing again to initiate a repeat of the validation.

 **2. Automated validation on a local machine**